Director Cheatle Resigns And State Police Testimony

 What's your thoughts on that?

-Secret Service isn't gonna have any of that, which is again why Cheeto was so reluctant to answer questions when it came to that stuff.
+Secret Service isn't going to have any of that, which is again why Cheeto was so reluctant to answer questions when it came to that stuff.

-And not to say that of course they're privy to the same access, but uh available intel and all sorts of KG Anon researchers can get to some interesting information.
+And not to say that, of course, they're privy to the same access, but available intel and all sorts of KG anon researchers can get to some interesting information.

 Just as the one in decades failure that you mentioned yesterday, this is a one in decades communication failure on the back of that.